sghall/react-compound-slider/docs/src/pages/component-api/ticks.md

 # Ticks

 The `Ticks` component is used as a child of `Slider` to render slider ticks.
-Your child function receives an array of tick objects and functions for emitting events.
+Your child function receives an array of tick objects.

 Tick Object: